art-deco/file-upload.artdeco.app/README.md

 ```

 `index.js` in an entry file, which is responsible for authenticating the user via back-end, and renderning the gallery widget.
 The session handling will redirect users to `/callback` route, which will post a message using `window.postMessage`, and the user info will be automatically updated upon sign in.

+To test the compiled bundle, the `closure` script from _package.json_ is used.
+It will set the `CLOSURE` env variable that will make sure that the compiled bundle is served from the `docs` folder, instead of via the _FrontEnd_ middleware.
+This allows to make sure locally that the compiled source code is working, before pushing to CDN.

 ### development